KINDERGARTEN

 Writing

-Kindergarten students will focus on:
+Kindergarten students will draw and write their thoughts, focusing on:

 Students will work on all 3 kinds of writing: